opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

                     | <-                              |
 ```

-If the CFM entry contains multiple PMR digest entries, the
+If the CFM contains multiple PMR digest elements, the
 `Get Platform Measurement Register` request will be issued to the device for
 each PMR that is required.
 All listed digests will be compared with the CFM
-entry contents, and if any of them mismatches, then the attestation will have
+element contents, and if any of them mismatches, then the attestation will have
 failed.
 This flow is shown below:

 ```